xinyaocse/EchoLLM_Code/README.md

 ### LeASR Directory Structure

-The LeASR directory is organized into four distinct folders:
+The *LeASR* directory is organized into four main folders, each responsible for a key component of the system:
-- *Model_loading*:
+- *Model_loading*: Contains scripts for building, training, and evaluating the core speech recognition models.
    - *model_create.py*: Generates and saves pre-trained models (e.g., HuBART, HuBART-L, Whisper, SpeechT5) at user-defined locations.
    - Training and evaluation scripts:
       - *train_HuBART.py & eval_HuBART.py*: Training and evaluation of the HuBART model.
       - *train_HuBART_L.py & eval_HuBART_L.py*: Training and evaluation of the HuBART-L model.
       - *train_Whiper.py & eval_Whiper.py*: Training and evaluation of the Whiper model.
-Because it is a multilingual model, it requires language customization:
+Since Whisper is a multilingual model, language-specific decoder prompts must be configured.
+For example:
       ```python
           forced_decoder_ids = processor.get_decoder_prompt_ids(
               language="English",